jakewhiteley/php-sets/README.md

 $set->add( '1' );
 // $set => [ 0 => 'a', 1 => 1, 2 => '1' ]
 ````
-As this project aims to make Set feel like a native data structure, you can also add values as would with a standard Array.
+As this project aims to make Set feel like a native data structure, you can also add values as you would with a standard Array.
 ```` php
 $set = set();